 On successful completion of the course students will be able to:

-1. Demonstrate knowledge and understanding of Greek mythology.
+1. Identify key aspects of Greek mythology.

 2. Recognise common themes and patterns in various myths.